telexintegrations/break-time/README.md

 -   POST `/break`
     -   Triggers a break notification with a random quote
     -   Requires settings in the request body
+    -   This is required to set the event name e.g., what is set in `default` becomes the `event_name`

 #### Request Body Example